 - 1.33 The Civil Service Compensation Scheme (CSCS) is a scheme made under the Superannuation Act 1972, providing compensation for the termination of employment in certain circumstances.
 Employers make cash exit payments direct to employees.
-If an exit involves a member receiving an unreduced pension before their normal pension age, the employer will reimburse the Civil Superannuation Vote for the cost of early payment of the pension. - 1.34 MyCSP, under contract to the Cabinet Office, acts as an agent for employers in the calculation and payment of compensation benefits arising under the CSCS.
-These cash flows are not brought to account in these Financial Statements, but details of the amounts paid are disclosed in Note 13 of the Financial Statements. - 1.35 All exit schemes under the CSCS are approved by the Cabinet Office.
+If an exit involves a member receiving an unreduced pension before their normal pension age, the employer will reimburse the Civil Superannuation Vote for the cost of early payment of the pension. - 1.34 MyCSP, under contract to the Cabinet Office, acts as an agent for employers in the calculation of compensation benefits arising under the CSCS.
+Employers pay cash exit payments to members.
+These cash flows are not brought to account in these financial statements, but details of the amounts paid are disclosed in Note 13 of the financial statements. - 1.35 All exit schemes under the CSCS are approved by the Cabinet Office.
+The Government published a consultation document in 2017 in order to gather views from interested parties on proposed amendments to the CSCS.
+On 15 August 2022, the Government published a supplementary consultation to provide commentary on the consultation to date and set out the Government's proposals in the current economic context, building on the consultation document published in 2017.
+The Government continues to consult with representative trade unions on making reforms to the CSCS and until new CSCS terms are finalised exit schemes will be on 2010 CSCS terms.
+The Scheme manager will provide a minimum of 3 months' notice to employers in advance of new CSCS exit terms coming into effect.